patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20110217.jpg)

-*Fundacion Telefonica* - **INTERACTIVOS** 2010
+*Fundacion Telefonica* - **INTERACTIVOS** (2010)

 Note:
 Here we are in interactivos 2010.
-I made long lasting friends there, like Tomas Rawski.
+I made great friends there, like Tomas Rawski, Joaquin ... and Javier ....

-Some of the most fantastic things are un expected.
-And I feel this new community I tapped into was one of them.
+Was particularly great because was unexpected.

 Jung have a interesting concept call **synchronicity**.
-On his work he notice that In his diaries, what later he also ilustrate and become the red book.
+On his work he notice that In his diaries, what later he also illustrate and become the red book.

 ---